eledelaf/Project-Master-Final-/README.md

    - The telegraph is not accessible (403 Client Error).
 Find a way to do the scrapping on the Telegraph
    - Is been 2 weeks and i havent found a way to do the scrapping on the telegraph so we are going to use another news paper with the same ideology thats on the MediaCloud Database
    - Since I had to change the the telegraph to the standard, now we have a new daataset URLS_clean, with those 3 papers.
-   - Lets check if the scrapping works in the standard, it works
+   - Lets check if the scrapping works in the standard, using Scraple_article.py, it works
 6.
    - Make the code work for a large data set, since now it works for just one URL we want to use bucles, and threads to iterate the process (TO DO)
-   -
+   - Instead of importing the URLS_clean to mongoDB I am going to create a new python file that takes the csv file from my computer and creates a new dataset with the article in MONGODB